 When owning a rental property, one of the more costly improvements is the flooring.
 Logically, then, you want to make the best decision possible – finding a quality floor that can last a considerable amount of time without breaking the bank.
 What choices do you have?
-What should you stay from?
+What should you stay away from?

 Carpet may seem a strange option initially.
 However, if you are on a budget, this may be your best choice.
 An average quality carpet should last between 5 – 8 years with proper shampooing and average wear and tear.
 The cost compared to the life expectancy is a good choice.
 Choose a carpet that has a minimum of a 25 – 30 oz density.